 Alex Karsavin is a writer in Chicago, and an editor at Homintern Magazine.
 Their writing and translations have appeared in The New Inquiry, Pen America, Columbia Journal, and The Sick Muse, among others.

 Galina Rymbu is a poet, translator and literary critic.
-She was born in Omsk, Russia, currently lives and works in Lviv, Ukraine.
+She was born in Omsk, Russia.
 She is an editor at the F-Writing platform for feminist literature and theory, as well as at GREZA, a (micro)media on contemporary poetry.
 Her books have been published in the USA, Ukraine, the Netherlands, Latvia, Russia, and her poems have been translated into many languages and published in magazines such as NLO, N+1, The White Review, Berlin Quarterly, and Asymptote.

 Valzhyna Mort’s new book of poetry is Music for the Dead and Resurrected (FSG, 2020).
 Born in Minsk, Belarus, she teaches at Cornell University and writes in Belarusian and English.

 Translated by Kit Eginton